 - From 8:00 pm Friday until 3:00 pm Sunday, the schedule for all activities will be completely regulated by bugle, drum, and fife.

-- Five full period-style meals prepared and served by FMS volunteers.
-From breakfast on Saturday through dinner (lunch) on Sunday, you will be well fed.
+- Four full period-style meals prepared and served by FMS volunteers.
+From breakfast on Saturday through breakfast on Sunday, you will be well fed.

 - All plates or bowls, cups, and utensils will be provided.
 But you may bring a tin cup for your personal use.